Ion Rîmaru: Crimes

-In late 1970 and early 1971, Bucharest was shaken by a series of crimes committed by unknown individual who would use a hammer, a small axe, and an iron bar or a knife to attack restaurant waitresses who were alone and returning from work.
+In late 1970 and early 1971, Bucharest was shaken by a series of crimes committed by an unknown individual who would use a hammer, a small axe, and an iron bar or a knife to attack restaurant waitresses who were alone and returning from work.
 He struck after midnight during unusual weather conditions such as snowstorms, driving rain, high winds, freezing cold or fog.
-Many women would not go outside after 9:00pm except in large groups or with men.
+Many women would not go outside after 9:00 pm except in large groups or with men.
 Their terror was heightened by the police's reluctance to release details, leading to wildly exaggerated rumours.
 The police eventually realized that they were dealing with a serial killer; a yearlong investigation, with the help of victims who had survived, led to Rîmaru's arrest on 27 May 1971.

 However, the clue which led directly to Rîmaru's arrest was a medical diagnosis sheet.
-On 4 March 1971, a group of six doctors found that he had "suspected periodic epilepsy"; the doctors' note was found beneath the body of Mihaela Ursu, whom he murdered in especially brutal fashion two months later.
-Between her fingers she had strands of his hair that were used to identify him (some have suggested that he went to the doctors to eventually be able to claim insanity at trial).
+On 4 March 1971, a group of six doctors found that he had "suspected periodic epilepsy"; the doctors' note was found beneath the body of Mihaela Ursu, whom he murdered in an especially brutal fashion two months later.
+Between her fingers, she had strands of his hair that were used to identify him (some have suggested that he went to the doctors to eventually be able to claim insanity at trial).
 Because the note was wet and bloody, only the letterhead from the Bucharest Students' Hospital was visible.

 At this point the criminal began acting more randomly, not attacking waitresses exclusively and even going after two women who were together.
 On 15 May specialists determined that the note had been produced in Octavian Ieniște's office in March 1971.
 He had seen 83 students that month, of whom 15, including Rîmaru, had not deposited their diagnoses with university officials.
 The police closely monitored each suspect and three officers went to his dormitory on 27 May; he was not home but while they searched his room he came back at 1:00 pm.
 In his sack he had an axe and a knife; tests on the hair and bite marks he left and the testimony of witnesses left no reasonable doubt as to his guilt.

 The 16 gravest offences of which Rîmaru was convicted are, chronologically: